Addressing Concerns & Complaints at Jupiter Medical Center

 between 8:00 a.m. and 5:00 p.m.
 Monday through Friday, excluding holidays.

-Jupiter Medical Center also has a Pediatric Liaison, Lucy Forth, available
+Jupiter Medical Center also has a Pediatric Liaison, Jacqueline Doner,

-who is bilingual Spanish and serves as an additional resource for parents
+available who serves as an additional resource for parents of our pediatric

-of our pediatric patients.
-Whether our pediatric patients are at their
+patients.
+Whether our pediatric patients are at their ER admission or

-ER admission or throughout their hospital stay, our goal is to enhance
+throughout their hospital stay, our goal is to enhance the overall patient

-the overall patient experience and communication as well as address any
+experience and communication as well as address any issues identified.

 Who to Contact Outside the Hospital